steveculshaw/brindlewoodbay/README.md

 * **Void:** [MMSM] Krystal giving birth to an octobaby
 * **Void:** [MMSM] People ranting and raving about the coming
 * **Void:** [MMSM] 1967 summer of love, hippy commune sprung up outside Brindlewood, George Maplethorpe (never found), Wyman Dalrymple lead march to commune, violence broke out, no-one knows what happens to the hippies

+## Persona

+* Sam Cooper, local detective

+## Amanda Delacourt novels

+* Amanda Delacourt and the Pickled Purser
+* Amanda Delacourt - Behind the Black Curtain
+* Amanda Delacourt and The Freaky Cave
+* Amanda Delacourt and The Bouncing Vicar

+## Town Archive

+* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/town-archives.html">The Archive</a>

+## Previous Mysteries

+* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-the-dad-overboard.html">The Mystery of Dad Overboard</a>

+* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-the-whaling-museum-murder.html">The Mystery of the Whaling Museum Murder</a>

+* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-reunion-at-bonfire-cliff.html">The Mystery of Reunion (Homecoming) at Bonfire Cliff</a>

+* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-the-long-dark-teatime-of-the-soulless.html">Mystery of the Long Dark Teatime of the Soulless</a>

+* <a target="_blank" href="https://steveculshaw.github.io/brindlewoodbay/mystery-of-a-murder-so-mucky.html">The Mystery of a Murder So Mucky</a>